-The Legion helps beneficiaries to claim under the War Pensions Scheme.
+The Legion can help beneficiaries to claim under the War Pensions Scheme.

-We will listen to you and tell you what to do next, and we'll also represent you at a tribunal if you want to take further action.
+We provide advice and information and can represent you at a tribunal for free, if you want to take further action.

 As well as helping you over the phone and by email we can also meet you to discuss your situation.

 We have a team of specialists who hold a number of local clinics at Legion county offices who will help you with your claim.